Inflectra/rapise-documentation/docs/Libraries/Text.md

 <a name="Limit"></a>
 #### Limit

 Limit `str` to be not more than `maxLength` chars.
-If `ellipsis` is specified, it is appended to the string after limitation.
+If `ellipsis` is specified, it is appended to the string.

 ```javascript
 Limit(str, maxLength, ellipsis)